 The Legislative Branch is committed to providing a respectful, productive, inclusive, and equitable work environment for everyone.
-Specifically, the Legislative Branch:
+The Legislative Branch prohibits:

-- Prohibits discrimination or harassment of, or inappropriate conduct toward, anyone on the basis of sex, race, color, national origin, religious affiliation, disability, sexual orientation, gender identity or expression, age except by minimum age and retirement provision, status as a family caregiver, military status or status as a veteran who was honorably discharged or who was discharged solely as a result of the person's sexual orientation or gender identity or expression (KCC 3.12.180); - Prohibits sexual harassment; and - Prohibits retaliation against anyone who reports a potential violation of this policy or participates in any process related to investigating or resolving a report made under this policy.
+- discrimination or harassment of, or inappropriate conduct toward, anyone on the basis of sex, race, color, national origin, religious affiliation, disability, sexual orientation, gender identity or expression, age except by minimum age and retirement provision, status as a family caregiver, military status or status as a veteran who was honorably discharged or who was discharged solely as a result of the person's sexual orientation or gender identity or expression (KCC 3.12.180); harassment or inappropriate conduct, as defined in Section III below, that is directed towards other employees, including but not limited to coworkers, supervisors and supervisee, councilmembers, agents, and contractors; - sexual harassment; and - retaliation against anyone who reports a potential violation of this policy or participates in any process related to investigating or resolving a report made under this policy.